busster/state-driven-uis/README.md

 # Example:

+To see the examples just copy this directory somewhere and open the html files in some browser.

 Let's compare some different feature development implmentations to understand what State Driven UIs can solve.

 Let's say that you are developing a feature to search for and display images of dogs.
 You get a design from the UX person which has a simple button to initiate the search, and then displays a grid of dog images.
 Simple enough right?